Two weeks again. I should be ashamed of myself. I mean.. I'm not, but I should be.

 The rest of the drive was pretty run-of-the-mill, aside from a stop for breakfast at Hell.
-Also known as Denny's.Please note that this was the sunrise, and that we'd been driving for 2 hours prior to this.
+Also known as Denny's.

 A quick word about Denny's...
 My dad has often talked about how he hates Denny's based on one particularly bad experience with a "Skillet" or something, and he's a little bit of a food-alarmist sometimes, always calling things goopy or greasy or whatever.
 I usually don't let his opinions on restaurants sway me, especially when they're negative.

 Denny's is disgusting.
 I'm sorry to people who love it, but god damn... that place made me sick as a fucking dog.
 One reason we have so few pictures of Indiana is because I was barely able to keep my breakfast down the whole time.